10/30/18 – Prayers for Squirrel Hill

 This same, somewhat steep street, still boasts an abundance of locally owned shops from bookstores to yarn shops to both Christian and Jewish bookstores.
 If you’re looking for a unique gift, you’ll be able to find something here.

-So, when are you planning to explore Squirrel Hill and get a bit of that small town vibe from a truly distinctive part of Pittsburgh?
+When will you explore Squirrel Hill and get that small town vibe from a distinctive part of Pittsburgh?